National Day of Kuwait

 The National Day of Qatar

 The National Day of Qatar falls on Sunday, 18th December.
-The Ambassador of Qatar in Poland, Saif MIDHADIM, invited the representatives of Polish Naval Academy together with the Rector-Commandant the Qatarian cadets to the occasional event, which took place on 7th December, 2016 in the Sheraton hotel in Warsaw.
+The Ambassador of Qatar in Poland, Saif MIDHADIM, invited the representatives of the Polish Naval Academy together with the Rector-Commandant the Qatarian cadets to the occasional event, which took place on 7th December, 2016 in the Sheraton hotel in Warsaw.

 On 18th December Qatar celebrates his National Independence Day.
 In his history Qatar was two times under annexations: from 1872 to 1916 became included to Turkey, from 1916 to 1971 was under Great Britain protectorate.
 Given limited guarantees of the safety, the sheikh of Qatar was obliged not to keep diplomatic relations with any of dominant power without agreement of British government.
 The successor of the throne sheikh Chalifa ibn Hamad announced the full independence of the Qatar on 1st September, 1971.
 Two days later the arrangement with Great Britain lost his validity, and Qatar became an sovereign country.
 The same month Qatar was established a member of the United Nations Organization.
-In 2015, 10 cadets from Qatar became students of Polish Naval Academy on 1st degree studies, major in Coast Guard.
+In 2015, 10 cadets from Qatar became students of the Polish Naval Academy on 1st degree studies, major in Coast Guard.
 Among distinguished guests from the diplomatic corps and politicians there was also invited Irena Szewińska - polish Olympic medalist, who won

 7 Olympic medals (3 gold).

-On 29th November the solemn assembly took place in Polish Naval Academy as the anniversary of the November Uprising, starting the academic celebrations of the Cadet`s Day.
+On 29th November the solemn assembly took place in the Polish Naval Academy as the anniversary of the November Uprising, starting the academic celebrations of the Cadet`s Day.
 During the ceremony military students symbolically took over the command of the Academy.
 The honorable Rector function took cadet Andrzej Angel.

-There were honorary guests invited: the Inspector of Polish Navy Rear Admiral Mirosław Mordel, Vice-Admiral Stanisław Zarychta, Commanding Officer of the 3rd Flotilla of Ships Rear Admiral Krzysztof Jaworski, who was promoted on the degree by the President of the Polish Republic Andrzej Duda couple of hours earlier.
+There were honorary guests invited: the Inspector of the Polish Navy Rear Admiral Mirosław Mordel, Vice-Admiral Stanisław Zarychta, Commanding Officer of the 3rd Flotilla of Ships Rear Admiral Krzysztof Jaworski, who was promoted on the degree by the President of the Polish Republic Andrzej Duda couple of hours earlier.

-During the ceremony the best military students were awarded for achievements in science, sport, social activity and worthy representation of Polish Naval Academy.
+During the ceremony the best military students were awarded for achievements in science, sport, social activity and worthy representation of the Polish Naval Academy.
 Flowers were laid under the monument of the Heroes of Westerplatte.

 Further celebrations of Cadet`s Day took place on 2nd December.
 It started with the elevation of the state flag with the honorable personnel of the school battalion after which a meeting with the Rector-Commandant was conducted.Later on the Sport Championships was carried out about the Honorable Rector Cup.
 The traditional Cadet's Ball was the culmination of the holiday.